Aquafina-water-bottle/jmdict-english-yomichan/local_audio/README.md

     http://localhost:5050/?sources=jpod,jpod_alternate,nhk16,forvo&term={term}&reading={reading}
     ```

-1. (If you are using the SQL-based version)
+1. Restart Anki.

-    Restart Anki in order to generate the database file.
+    If you are using the SQL-based version, restarting Anki will generate the database file.
     Expect this to take a while.

 1. From here, you should be done!
 You can check that it works by playing some audio from Yomichan.